JoannaZielinska-96/SQL/README.md

-# SQL
-rozwiązania zadań z zajęć
+SQL exercises from northwind database